 - How hard is it to become a Twitch Partner after all?

-Considering what we have already discussed, it takes a fair amount of effort, dedication and perseverance to work towards achieving the Partner status.
+Considering what we have already discussed, it takes a fair amount of effort, dedication, and perseverance to work towards achieving Partner status.
 What is notable is that the number of slots available in the program is currently infinite.
-But, since it is at the discretion of Twitch to either accept or decline the application, they closely look at things like the content quality, ability to engage the audience, stream frequency beyond the minimum requirements and your general ability to stand out from the crowd.
+But, since it is at the discretion of Twitch to either accept or decline the application, they closely look at things like the content quality, ability to engage the audience, stream frequency beyond the minimum requirements, and your general ability to stand out from the crowd.

 - Can Partners monetize their channel beyond the opportunities available within Twitch?